tc39/notes/es9/2018-05/may-22.md

 KG: I think these methods (the set specific methods) are also useful on WeakSets.
 That's not true of the helper methods isSubSet, isSuperSet; I am planning on getting those into the Spec as well.
 I don't think the iterable stuff affects the helpers methods.

 TAB: symmetricDifference is too complicated.
-I would formally object to this if it were proposed in a CSS spec, “diff and symDiff” would be better.
+I would formally object to this if it were proposed in a CSS spec, "diff and symDiff" would be better.
 They are long, terrible names.

 MB: All other programing languages uses these already.